Tour description

 Overnight in tents.

-• Kulikalon Lake – Bibijanat Lake – Alauddin Pass – Alauddin Lakes
+Kulikalon – Alauddin Pass – Alauddin Lakes (trekking)

-It is necessary to gain almost 1000 m of altitude.
-The terrain is simple, but the ascent is protracted and the height presses, complicating the ascent.
-On the way, we will look at the picturesque Dushakha Lake.
-The ascent to the pass takes 5-6 hours, the descent to the Alauddin lakes takes 2 hours.
-These lakes are considered the most beautiful lakes in the Fan Mountains.
-The water is crystal clear, with a bright blue hue.
-We set up tents by the lake.
+On the way, we'll get to enjoy the stunning views of Dyushakha Lake.
+The ascent to the pass is an incredible 5-6 hours, while the descent to the Alauddin lakes is a mere 2 hours.
+These lakes are absolutely stunning and are considered the most beautiful in the Fan Mountains!
+The water is so clear and has a gorgeous bright blue hue.

 Distance – 8.2 km, 1000 m of climb and 1000 m of altitude drop.